FarronF/limerick-council-meetings/meetings/2015/03/04-Monthly Meeting of Municipal District of Newcastle West/Minutes - Municipal District of Newcastle West - 4th February 2015.md

 In response to a query re the accessibility of the new footbridge in Newcastle West, the

-Director clarified that a ramp is included in the design, but has not yet been constructed.--- 2
+Director clarified that a ramp is included in the design, but has not yet been constructed.
+---
+2

 2.